SPGryphons/YCEP-Challenges-2023/challenges/misc/Searching wide and far/README.md

 ## Solution
 1. Vulnerability is in `strstr` function, where the `hackstack` and `needle` are flipped.
 2. Connect to netcat instance.
-Enter the string `FractionMonkeyPeachesRandomAldenpneumonoultramicroscopicsilicovolcanoconiosissyzygybloviatecalligraphy` 64 times to get the flag
+Enter the string `z  ` 64 times to get the flag

 ## Flag
 ```